Adritiiii/Adritiiii/README.md

 ### Hi there 👋.
-I'm Adriti, from Kolkata
+I'm Adriti, from Kolkata.
-😄 Pronouns: She/Her
+Pronouns: She/Her

 <!--